In an empty directory

 alepha init --react

-alepha init --ui
+alepha init --tailwind

 That's it.
 You now have a working Alepha project.
 Run alepha dev to start building.